fluthjs/fluth-vue/packages/guide/motion.en.md

 6. **Repeated requests**: Component-internal data requests make reusable data difficult to reuse
 7. **High complexity**: Data flow presents spiral network calls, affecting everything when one thing changes

-If we consider frontend state as the sum of a series of data and logic, then URL changes, DOM element operations, timers, HTTP requests, and other side effects cause state to constantly change dynamically. **The interface is actually a slice of state at a certain moment**.
+From an architectural design perspective, the state of frontend applications is a dynamic combination of data and logic, with URL routing, user interaction, scheduled tasks, HTTP requests and other side effect operations continuously driving state transitions.
+Therefore, **the UI interface is essentially a snapshot of application state at a specific moment**.

-Putting state directly into the interface is putting the cart before the horse.
-Extracting state from the view layer to construct a business model, with views consuming state, aligns with the above concept:
+Directly coupling state logic in the view layer is an architectural inversion.
+The correct approach should be to decouple state management from the view layer, build an independent business model layer, and let the view become a consumer of state:

 <div style="display: flex; flex-direction: column; align-items: center; justify-content: center;">
   <img src="/ddd.drawio.svg" alt="motion" />
 </div>

-When business models are extracted from components, components become **controlled**, only consuming data provided by the model.
-So how should we organize business models?
-Our code is no longer within components, and the programming paradigms provided by `Vue` or `React` are no longer applicable.
+After business models are extracted from components, components transform into **controlled components**, focusing on data presentation and user interaction, with business logic handled by an independent model layer.
+The core problem faced at this point is: how to effectively organize and manage these business models after departing from the Vue/React component system?

 ## Model-Driven and Streams